Pronunciation of ED

 You might be interested in the Pronunciation of -S at the end of words in English.

-If you found this guide about the Pronunciation of ED in English useful, then share it with others:
+If you found this guide about the Pronunciation of ED in English useful, let others know about it: